ppkpub/javatool/resources/shell/README.md.txt

-PPk ODIN(Open Data Index Name) management tool
+PPk open management tool

 ============================================

-A simple&open tool for registing and managing ODIN ,which is a decentralized name
+A simple&open tool for registing , managing and browsing ODIN ,which is a decentralized name
 based on Bitocin blockchain.

-1.You need install JAVA JRE first.
+1.You need install JAVA JRE (1.8.0 or above) first.

   Download free Java software from here: http://www.java.com/getjava/

-2.Unzip "PPk-newest.zip" then run the ppk.bat (Windows) or ppk.sh (Linux) .
+2.Unzip "PPk-x.x.zip" then run the odin.bat (Windows) or odin.sh (Linux) .

 Or you can run the command like below:

    java -Dfile.encoding=UTF-8 -jar PPkTool.jar GUI

 ==================================================================

 Please see http://ppkpub.org/